1nventors/GROQ-NLP_PROJECT/README.md

 * **Graphviz installed.**
 * **spaCy Model: python -m spacy download pt_core_news_md**

-### You can download all necessary packages directly by the requiriments.txt
+### You can download all necessary packages directly by the requirements.txt